Heriot-Watt University: Admissions

 As of February 2017, approximately 13,700 students are enrolled at one of Heriot-Watt's campuses: 66.6% in Scotland, 24.2% in Dubai and 9.2% in Malaysia.
 In the Scotland campus, the university has a female:male ratio of 41:59.

 Masters in Strategic Project Management

 Under the framework of the European Education system and as part of the Erasmus Mundus program Heriot-Watt University offers a Masters in Strategic Project Management jointly with Politecnico di Milano (Italy) and Umeå University (Sweden).
 Students in the program study at all three institutions over two years and at the conclusion receive degrees issued by all three.
-The program ranks number 11 in the Eduniversal Bests Masters Ranking and number 25 in the QS World University Rankings worldwide.
+The program ranks number 11 in the Eduniversal Best Masters Ranking and number 25 in the QS World University Rankings worldwide.

 Student life

 Student Union

 The Student Union at Heriot-Watt is a student-led organisation headed by individuals elected from the student population.
 The association has represented students both locally and nationally since its foundation in 1966, and is a member of both the Edinburgh Students' Forum and the National Union of Students (NUS).
 It is also responsible for running the university's Student Union, which runs events for students and supports student societies.
 Over 50 societies currently exist, including the Brewing Society which organises an annual charity beer festival.
 In addition, the Student Union runs many services at the Edinburgh and Scottish Borders campuses including catering facilities, a nightclub, an advice centre and a student shop.
 The Student Union also works closely with the Heriot-Watt University Dubai Student Council and the Heriot-Watt University Malaysia Student Association.
 In 2018 the Student Union won the University Student Union of the Year and also Officer Team of the Year at the NUS Scotland Awards 2018.